MalekGhazal/LMS-Project/README.md

 ### Features
 - Login functionality for staff, suppliers, and regular users.
-- Staff members can add, update, and remove books from the library.
+- Staff members can search, add, update, and remove books from the library.
-- Regular users can search for and borrow books from the library.
+- Regular users can search for and borrow books from/return books to the library.
 - Membership application process for users to become library members.
 - Staff members can review and accept/reject membership applications.
-- Books can be borrowed and returned by users with tracking of due dates.
+- Staff members can view the list of users, and grant membership to a user.
+- Suppliers can search for a book, and sell a book to the library.

 ### Technologies Used
 - C# programming language